qilimanjaro-tech/qililab/doc/library/Documentation/Runcards/buses.rst

 Continous
 ***********
-This type of buses doesn't require any pulse sequence, just the system control is turned on and setup with the desired parameters.
+These type of system controller are for buses that doesn't require any pulse sequence, just the system control is turned on and setup with the desired parameters.
 There is no time awareness it is always on.

 Current bias Bus
 --------------------